YonghaoHe/LFD-A-Light-and-Fast-Detector/TT100K_train/README.md

 # LFD for TT100K

 ## Background
 For multi-class detection, we apply LFD to [TT100K[1]](http://cg.cs.tsinghua.edu.cn/traffic-sign/) dataset.
-In this dataset, there are 45 types of traffic signs used for training, which is suitable for verify the effectiveness of LFD.
+In this dataset, there are 45 types of traffic signs used for training.
 We design 2 types of network structures with different sizes of weights and inference latency:
 * LFD_L — Large
 * LFD_S — Small